 services (for school-aged children), therapy, local policies, and

 much more.
-PTIs and CPRCs also offer training to parents on how
+PTIs and CPRCs also offer free advocacy and training

 topics ranging from accommodations to transition.

 Voices (FV).
 Family

 to Family Health Information Centers (F2F HICs) are family-run centers that provide free, confidential information and can help

 you find resources and services to provide and pay for

 health care for kids and teens with special health care

 to Parent USA (P2P USA): Support.
 Contact information for state parent-to-parent programs that provide emotional support and information to families of kids and teens with special needs, most notably by matching parents who need support with a trained and experienced parent who has shared the experience of disability in the family.
 Also offers technical assistance and resources to parents interested in building, improving, and evaluating a parent-to-parent program.

 Support Project.
 Programs for the siblings of kids